The debug Library: Inspection and Hooks

 Accessing Upvalues

 Closures capture variables from their enclosing scope.
 These captured variables are called upvalues.
-The debug.getupvalue function reads them.
+The debug.getupvalue function reads them directly from the closure object without needing the enclosing function to still be on the call stack—once a closure exists, its upvalues are accessible for the lifetime of the closure.

 function outer(msg)